Ten killed, 16 missing after fierce typhoon pounds Tokyo

 Typhoon Hagibis was expected to head out to sea on Sunday evening after churning its way up the northern island of Hokkaido.

-Prime Minister Shinzo Abe convened emergency meeting of relevant ministers and dispatched the minister in charge of disaster management to the worst-hit areas.
+Prime Minister Shinzo Abe convened an emergency meeting of relevant ministers and dispatched the minister in charge of disaster management to the worst-hit areas.
 He offered condolences to the families of those who died and said the government was working to save people’s lives and property.

 “The government will do everything in its power to cooperate with relevant agencies to restore services as soon as possible,” said Abe.
 The government has also set up a taskforce to deal with the damage, NHK reported.